MapWeaver/FayetteBlockGroups/README.md

 ## CONTENT REQUIREMENTS

 * toggle between statistical data sets to see the chloroplethed results
-* mouseover functionality to show what all of the stats available for the BG
+* mouseover functionality to show selected stats for the BG
-* pop-ups that stay engaged until closed and show the median values for the county next to the value for the selected block group
+* pop-ups that stay engaged until mouseout
-* ability to use at least 2 basemaps
-* print to pdf with metadata information

 ## TECHNOLOGY STACK